This guide covers all usage patterns for gtfs-sqljs, from basic setup to advanced features like GTFS Realtime and smart caching.

 // Filter by trip

-const tripVehicles = gtfs.getVehiclePositions({
+const tripVehicles = await gtfs.getVehiclePositions({

 tripId: 'TRIP_123'